akmamun/todo-app/README.md

-# Todo List In Python/Django
+# Todo List With Python/Django
 * Used Django 1.11
 * Bootstrap